Skip to main content

 Suppressing Messages

-Suppress messages during critical flows like checkout or onboarding:
+Suppress messages during critical flows like checkout or onboarding to avoid interrupting the user:

 startPurchaseFlow()